 Local Food Stalls

-Road Town has small stalls that sell rotis, grilled chicken, fried fish, and fresh juices.
-These are budget-friendly options, and in addition, they give you a quick taste of local flavors.
+Small stalls around Road Town sell rotis, grilled chicken, fried fish, and fresh juices.
+These are budget-friendly options, and in addition, they offer a quick taste of local flavors.

 Shopping Near the Tortola Cruise Port

-Shopping in Tortola is simple and enjoyable, especially because many stores sit close to the cruise terminal.
-You’ll find souvenirs, local crafts, clothing, and island-made products all within a short walk or quick taxi ride.
-Moreover, the atmosphere is relaxed compared to larger Caribbean ports.
+Shopping is simple and enjoyable, especially because many stores sit close to the cruise terminal.
+You’ll find souvenirs, local crafts, clothing, and island-made products within a short walk or quick taxi ride.
+Moreover, the atmosphere feels relaxed compared to larger Caribbean ports.

 Tortola Pier Park